Do you know how to build a great website for success? Any online business, no matter what it is, should have its own website.

 That being said, you need to get to know this segment.
 How old are they?
 Where do they live?
 What concerns do they have?
 The questions are endless.
 It just depends on who you’re targeting.

-Once you have a good idea who your audience is, you can now use the appropriate images, writing style, and website layout to attract them.
+Once you have a good idea of who your audience is, you can now use the appropriate images, writing style, and website layout to attract them.
 What attracts people in their twenties is drastically different from seniors.
 How you talk to a millennial is very different than to a baby boomer.

-- This is what I do: I sit down with paper and pen (OK, I’m aging myself, lol) and write out each different personality I want to reach.
+- This is what I do: I sit down with paper and pen (OK, I’m ageing myself, lol) and write out each different personality I want to reach.
 Because my desire is to help people start their own online business, my audience is fairly broad.
 So I try to write specifically for each one.